vasaniyakush/NewtonSchoolAssignment_KushVasaniya/README.md

 8. Click start E2E testing.
 9. Click on App.cy.js in the E2E specs list.
 10. The tests will run now, if Everything is correct, it will show passed.

+Make sure to run the React app on port 3000, or you can set your port in cypress.config.js , and enter the port in baseUrl.